 Education: Bachelor Degree

-Interests: Hanging out with my family and friends.
+Interests: Hanging out with my family and friends, reading and travelling.

 Age: No Preference